German969/marvel-master-detail/README.md

 This links will keep available even after triggering a new search with a query string.
 This functionality was also intended to provide a better user experience by having a way back to what they have been visited.<br />
 The intention of this links is that they serve as a "deep linking" PoC.

+### Loading State

+Both, the list and the details page, have a skeleton placeholder that shows up when we are fetching data from the API to create a "loading" sensation.
+After the first time, storage might be always filled up with some data.

 ## Deployment Configuration

 ### Changing the API key